dgcamacho/so2021/README.md

   - The name should reflect the purpose of the variable
   - Variable names start with a lowercase letter, types with an uppercase letter
   - The rest of the name format for identifiers is up to you
-  - Simple counting integers and similar variables are exempt
+  - Simple counting integers and similar variables are exceptions
 - **Comments**
   - Comments allow others to understand your intentions
   - Tutors can only give you points if they understand what you were trying to do
   - *Guideline:* one comment per class, per function, per algorithm subtask, per tricky or "exotic" source line
-  - Don’t comment to much either, this may visually drown the actual code or diverge from what is actually coded (!)
+  - Don't comment to much either, this may visually drown the actual code or diverge from what is actually coded (!)
   - Leave out trivial comments ("This is the constructor")
 - **Language constructs**
   - You may use any construct you want, even if it has not yet been introduced in the lecture
   - Avoid constructs that have been superseded by better alternatives in the lecture
-  - Declare variables and references as const where it is possible
+  - Declare variables and references as `const` where it is possible
   - Separate interface and implementation by correctly using public and private
   - Use exceptions instead of asserts / aborts and smart pointers instead of raw pointers once the lecture has introduced them